centre-for-humanities-computing/programming-honey-badgers/exercise/excr_basic_python.md

 5
 ```

+Answer:

+- operator
+- value
+- value
+- operator
+- operator
+- operator
+- value

 2: Which of the following is a variable, and which is a string?

 ```py
 spam
 'spam'
 ```

+Answer:
+- `spam` is a variable and `'spam'` is a string

 3: Name three data types